xjtuyanshi/CarND-Path-Planning-Project/README.md

 ## Project Rubric Points
 1. The car is able to drive at least 4.32 miles without incident.
-I ran the simulator for 4.18 miles without incident.

 ![4.10 miles][image1]

-However, it seems related to my environment set up, an error popped up everytime after driving for 4.18 miles.

-![error screenshot][image2]
 2. The car drives according to the speed limit.
    * No speed limit red message was seen.
 3. Max Acceleration and Jerk are not Exceeded.